aarong/feedme-server-core/README.md

 2. `fores` (Object) is a `FeedOpenResponse` object enabling the application to respond to the request.

+If there is no listener attached to the `feedOpen` event, then the server immediately returns a `FeedOpenResponse` message indicating failure when a valid `FeedOpen` message is received (error code `"INTERNAL_ERROR"`).

 #### feedClose

 Emitted when the server receives a valid `FeedClose` message.

+Arguments passed to the listeners:

+1. `fcreq` (Object) is a `FeedCloseRequest` object describing the client request.

+2. `fcres` (Object) is a `FeedCloseResponse` object enabling the application to respond to the request.

 If there is a listener attached to the `feedClose` event, then the application must call `fcres.success()` to return a `FeedCloseResponse` message to the